-- 3.1 Responsibility and level of authority of relevant staff in respect to food handling practices: Responsibilities of food business managers, supervisors and food operatives with regard to food safety; food safety policies; roles, responsibilities and levels of authority of members of a food safety management team; importance and methods of making all staff, visitors and contractors aware of food safety requirements. - 3.2 Requirements for induction and on-going training of staff: Purpose of training; benefits; legal requirements; training methods; induction; HACCP; training for new systems/procedures; refresher/remedial training; content of training programmes; training resources; sources of advice and guidance. - 3.3 Food safety culture: Meaning of food safety culture; role of supervisor in promoting an effective food safety culture and methods for doing so; how to obtain advice, support and assistance.
+- 3.1 Responsibility and level of authority of relevant staff in respect to food handling practices: Responsibilities of food business managers, supervisors and food operatives with regard to food safety; food safety policies; roles, responsibilities and levels of authority of members of a food safety management team; importance and methods of making all staff, visitors and contractors aware of food safety requirements.
+Role of supervisor in verification activities - 3.2 Requirements for induction and on-going training of staff: Purpose of training; benefits; legal requirements; identification of training needs, training methods; induction; HACCP; training for new systems/procedures; refresher/remedial training; content of training programmes; training resources; sources of advice and guidance.
+Need for specific training appropriate to the role or task, eg for monitoring. - 3.3 Food safety culture: Meaning of food safety culture; role of supervisor in promoting an effective food safety culture and methods for doing so; how to obtain advice, support and assistance.